Rocky Rodríguez: Early life

 Born in San José, Costa Rica to Grettel Cedeño and Sivianni Rodriguez.
 Rodriguez, nicknamed Rocky, was raised in Costa Rica and moved to the United States where support for women's soccer offered more opportunity.
 Her father, Sivianni Rodríguez, played professionally in Costa Rica with Herediano and the Costa Rica men's national team.

 Rodriquez began playing soccer at age four and played on boys teams and trained with her brother and father as a youth.
-At age 11, her cousin told her one of the well-known men's club teams was holding tryouts for a women's team.
+At age 11, her cousin told her one of the well-known men's club teams, Deportivo Saprissa, was holding tryouts for a women's team.
 After trying out, she played for the under-15 team.
-She played for the high school team while still attending elementary school.
+She played for her high school team while still attending elementary school.
 Both Raquel and her brother, Sivianni, attended International Christian School.
 She played for the school's team for a short while before committing to play for Costa Rica's national teams.